 Although traveling internationally with babies and toddlers isn’t always difficult, you likely won’t find the same level of convenience that you have in the United States.

 Changing tables in other countries

 The differences are probably most noticeable when it comes to changing tables… or the lack thereof.
 Changing tables are in almost all bathrooms in the states, including the men’s restrooms.
 (Shout out to all the dads out there changing diapers!)
-But in other parts of the world they aren’t as common.
+In many establishments, there are even special bathrooms reserved for families.
+But in other parts of the world changing tables aren’t as common.
 In fact, we struggled to find a single changing table anywhere in Europe or Central America.
 This was most surprising to me in Europe, considering it is one of the most developed continents in the world and is a tourism hub.
 I’m genuinely curious what parents do in other countries if their non-potty trained baby or toddler decides to drop a diaper load while out in public.